-The business was established in 1836 by Edwin, George and Elijah Harrop as manufacturing goldsmiths and jewellers.
-Edwin George Harrop took over the business when his father Edwin B. Harrop died in 1894.
+The Harrop business was established in London in 1836 by Edwin, George and Elijah Harrop as manufacturing goldsmiths and jewellers.
+Edwin George Harrop took over the business when his father, Edwin B. Harrop, died in 1894.
 The company was located at 99 to 119, Rosebery Avenue, London.

-As a long established company of manufacturing goldsmiths and jewellers they created many original designs over the years, but their most successful product by a long way was an expanding metal bracelet for ladies' watches that was sold under the name ‘Britannic’.
+As a long established company of manufacturing goldsmiths and jewellers, Harrop created many original designs over the years, but their most successful product by a long way was an expanding metal bracelet for ladies' watches that was sold under the name “Britannic”.

-During the Great War, an increase in import duties meant that it became prohibitively expensive to import Swiss watches in gold cases, so many gold cases were made in England and fitted with Swiss movements, which were imported without cases for this purpose.
+During World War One, an increase in import duties meant that it became prohibitively expensive to import Swiss watches in gold cases, so many gold cases were made in England and fitted with Swiss movements, which were imported without cases for this purpose.
 In 1918 The London Watch Case Company, 157 Farringdon Road, London, was listed with E. G. Harrop and A. M. Lederman as directors.

-In 1936 the company became concessionaires for IWC watches for Britain and the Empire.
+In June 1936 Harrop became concessionaires for IWC watches for Britain and the Empire.

 Edwin George Harrop died in 1936.
 The business was continued under the name Edwin Harrop by his executors, and transformed into a limited liability company Edwin Harrop Ltd. in 1938.

 Britannic Bracelet.
 Thanks to www.historyworld.co.uk.
 Click image to enlarge.

 Watch with Britannic Bracelet (image found on Web, let me know if it is your copyright.)
 Click image to enlarge.

 In 1906 Edwin Harrop invented an expanding metal bracelet which became extremely popular for ladies' wristwatches.
 He applied for a patent on 1 November 1906 and was granted British patent No. 24396/06 for this invention.
 The same invention was granted patents in the USA, France and Canada.